 Note from Patti:

-As many of you know, ‘Kerrian’s Notebook’ is a blog written by Charlie Kerrian, the lead detective in my novel, “One Sweet Motion.”
-All of the posts are related in some way to events in the book, or tell about Charlie and Sheila’s life after their Jamaican adventure ends.
+As many of you know, ‘Kerrian’s Notebook’ is a blog written by Charlie Kerrian, the lead detective in my unpublished novel, “One Sweet Motion.”
+Many of the posts are related in some way to events in the book, or tell about Charlie and Sheila’s life after their Jamaican adventure ends.

 “Help After the Storm…” is based on an actual hurricane that plowed through Jamaica many years ago.
 The island was devastated for months.
 Almost every year now, hurricanes slam the eastern U.S. with high winds and rain, wreaking havoc as they chew through the countryside.
 Homes are simply washed away.